A Complete Guide On How To Handle Aggressive Dachshunds

 Are Dachshunds Aggressive?

 Dachshunds are genetically disposed to aggression, primarily towards small animals.
-The situation could be worse if your dog is not socialized correctly.
+The situation could be worse if your dog is not socialised correctly.

 Dachshunds were bred to hunt badgers, so it’s natural to expect them to be quite aggressive.
 However, not every dachshund you meet will be aggressive towards you.
 If they are appropriately trained, they will not show aggressive behavior.